 FLASH SAVE n Save the program in RAM to the flash location n .
 FLASH LOAD n Load a program from flash location n into RAM.
 FLASH RUN n Run a program from flash location n , clears all variables but does not erase or change the program held in the main program memory.
-FLASH LIST Display a list of the contents of all 10 flash locations.
+FLASH LIST Display a list of all flash locations including the first line of the program.
 FLASH LIST n [,all] Lists the program held in location n.
 Use FLASH LIST n,ALL to list without page breaks FLASH ERASE n Erase flash location n .
 FLASH ERASE ALL Erase all flash locations.
 FLASH CHAIN n Load and run a program from flash location n , leaving all variables intact.
 As with FLASH RUN this command but does not erase or change the program held in the main program memory.
 FLASH OVERWRITE n Erase flash location n and then save the program in RAM to that location.